 Melisa Deciancio and Diana Tussie

-Melisa Deciancio is a Lecturer in International Studies at FLACSO and a fellow of the Argentine National Scientific Council.
+Melisa Deciancio is a fellow researcher in International Studies at FLACSO and a fellow of the Argentine National Scientific Council.
 Her research interests lie on how International Relations in Latin America has developed as an academic field in and how concepts have been travelled and internationalized.
 She has published her work in International Studies Review, Desafíos, Iberoamericana and Colombia Internacional among others.

 Diana Tussie is a leading voice in Latin American IPE.
-Her works span a number of wide issues in the international political economy of development, global economic governance, regionalism, international trade, regionalism, the state market relations.
+Her works span a number of wide issues in the international political economy of development, global economic governance, regionalism, international trade, and the state market relations.
 She is Professorial Fellow of the Argentina National Scientific Council.
 In 2017 she was awarded the Distinguished Scholar Award of the Global South Caucus of ISA.
 She has been a member of the Committee for Development Policy of the United Nations.

 "This is a definitive book on Latin American and Caribbean theoretical contributions to the International Relations discipline.
 Scholars and students will find thorough accounts of the region’s intellectual debates, the strengths and weaknesses of local conceptual developments and how they dialogue with mainstream Euro-American scholarship.
 But, above all, it is a lucid argumentation in favor of inclusiveness and diversity in a field long dominated by the Global North."